nitramnauj/MapOfStructureAndPPIBeyondSequence/README.md

 102lA00,9,6,10,0,5,2,19,5,0,0,0,0,1,13,85,0,0,0,0,0,0,0,0,0,0,2,1<br />
 102mA00,2,1,7,0,14,0,7,8,0,2,0,0,0,4,103,0,0,0,0,0,0,0,0,0,0,2,1<br />

-To draw the network gotten with the previous script, just run _orgColorGCC.py_<br />.
+To draw the network gotten with the previous script, just run _orgColorGCC.py_.<br />
 This will use _human_pbds.txt_, _musMusculus_pdbs.txt_ and _sCerevisiae_pdbs.txt_ as dictionaries to color the nodes with color depending of the species.<br />

+To know the number of different Classes, Architectures, Topologies and Homologous Superfamilies, just run _catherV3.py_.<br />
+This script uses _cath-domain-list.txt_ and edges_<input_file>.txt to label each PDBID with the corresponding CATH domain.